 The University reserves the right to reject requests for accomodations that would fundamentally alter the nature of a University educational program, lower the academic standards, cause an undue hardship on the University, or endanger the health or safety of a student with a disability, other students, clinic patients, or any other member of the University community.

-A student must be able to speak, to hear and to observe the client in order to elicit information, describe changes in mood, activity, and posture, and perceive nonverbal communications.
-A student must be able to communicate effectively and sensitively in both oral and written form with clients and any other members of the health care team.
+A student must be able to speak, to hear, and to observe patients in order to elicit information, describe changes in mood, activity, and posture, and perceive nonverbal communications.
+A student must be able to communicate effectively and sensitively with patients.
+Communication includes not only speech, but also reading and writing.
+The student must be able to communicate effectively and efficiently in oral and written form.
+In summary, a student must have verbal and written communication skills sufficient to conduct patient interviews and record clinical histories, read all forms of diagnostic imaging and make assessments and plans known to patients and other members of the health care team.

 These abilities include measurement, calculations, reasoning, analysis, and synthesis.
-Problem solving and the planning and execution of tasks in group and individual settings require all of these intellectual abilities.
-Testing and evaluation of these abilities in the College of Allied Health Sciences employs periodic examinations as an essential component of the curriculum.
+Additionally, students must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
+Problem solving in group and individual settings, requires all of these intellectual abilities.
+Testing and evaluation of these abilities in the College of Professional Studies employs periodic examinations as an essential component of the curriculum.
 Successful completion of these examinations is required of all candidates as a condition for continued progress through the curriculum.
 Examples of these tests include essay, oral and/or multiple choice tests, typewritten papers, oral presentations, and lab practicals designed to assess a variety of cognitive and non-cognitive skills in a simulated or supervised clinical setting.

-A student must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, and prompt completion of all responsibilities attendant to the care of clients.
-A student must be able to function effectively under stress.
-Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are all personal qualities that a student must possess to successfully complete the challenges encountered in training to become a certified massage therapist.
+A student must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
+Students must be able to function effectively under stress.
+Students must also be able to adapt to change, display poise and flexibility in the face of uncertainties and stressful situations, and to independently demonstrate empathy, integrity, compassion, motivation, and commitment commensurate with the habits and mannerisms of a professional training to become a physician.